ElectricRCAircraftGuy/glances_wiki/How-to-contribute-to-Glances-?.md

 ## Clone the Glances repository

-First of all, you have to clone the Glances repository to your computer:
+First of all, you have to fork the Glances repository to your computer using the **Fork** button on the upper right side of the Github Web site.

+Then clone locally using the following command line:

 `git clone git@github.com:USERNAME/glances.git`